chuckrenny/gardens_manager/README.md

 As a visitor
 When I visit the plant index
-Then I only see records where the boolean column is `true` [ ] done
+Then I only see records where the boolean column is `true` [x] done

-User Story 16, Sort Garden's Plantren in Alphabetical Order by name
+User Story 16, Sort Garden's Plants in Alphabetical Order by name

 As a visitor
-When I visit the Garden's plantren Index Page
+When I visit the Garden's plants Index Page
-Then I see a link to sort plantren in alphabetical order When I click on the link
+Then I see a link to sort plants in alphabetical order When I click on the link
-I'm taken back to the Garden's plantren Index Page where I see all of the Garden's plantren in alphabetical order
+I'm taken back to the Garden's plants Index Page where I see all of the Garden's plants in alphabetical order

 Usability
 [ ] done